Northaven Trail

-The Northaven Trail is a 8.2 mile hike/bike commuter and recreational trail that runs through the northern neighborhoods in Dallas, Texas.
+The Northaven Trail is a 9.3-mile hike/bike commuter and recreational trail that runs through the northern neighborhoods in Dallas, Texas.
 Currently, the trail connects the neighborhoods from Central Expressway (US75) to Denton Drive and the Dallas DART station.
-It provides a recreational resource for the area as well as providing east / west transportation alternatives.
+It provides a recreational resource for the area as well as providing east-west transportation alternatives.
 The trail is part of the greater Dallas Parks Department and part of the Texas Department of Transportation’s and Dallas City Council's plan to increase alternative means of transportation throughout the city.

-The near future plans for the trail include the first ever pedestrian bridge over Central Expressway which will connect the Northaven Trail to the White Rock Creek Trail, SoPac Trail and Cottonwood Creek Trail on the east.
+The trail includes the first-ever pedestrian bridge over Central Expressway which connects the Northaven Trail to the White Rock Creek Trail, SoPac Trail and Cottonwood Creek Trail on the east.

 For western expansion, the aim is to connect the trail to Bachman Lake and Dallas Love Field area.

 About

 The Northaven Trail is a commuter and recreational bike and hike trail built and maintained by the Dallas Parks and Recreation Department.
-The trail runs from Valleydale Drive (near Central Expressway) to Monroe Drive with plans to connect to the White Rock Creek Trail and Cottonwood Creek Trail on the east, and Irving’s Campion Trail on the west.
+The trail runs from the west side of Central Expressway to Denton Drive and Walnut Hill with plans to connect to Bachman Lake and Irving’s Campion Trail on the west.

-The trail consists of a 12-foot-wide concrete path for pedestrians and cyclists that runs 7.8 miles (12.6 km) through the Hillcrest Forest, Hockaday, Northaven Park, and Sparkman neighborhoods of North Dallas.
+The trail consists of a 12-foot-wide concrete path for pedestrians and cyclists that runs 9.3 miles (15 km) through the Hillcrest Forest, Hockaday, Northaven Park, and Sparkman neighborhoods of North Dallas.